 Predictably, the tech industry wants to continue reaping the financial benefits derived from operating like a content arbiter, curator and creator with none of the associated legal and liability risks.
-Indeed, tech is keen to maintain this peculiar and highly lucrative arrangement as evidenced by the record amounts of lobbying to maintain the coveted shield.
+Indeed, tech is keen to maintain this peculiar and highly lucrative arrangement as evidenced by the record amounts of lobbying it has engaged in to maintain the coveted shield.

 Yet, despite the industry’s lobbying, there is growing bipartisan support in Congress to amend the law.
 During a 2019 congressional hearing into internet abuses, Dr. Farid observed: “How, in 20 short years, did we go from the promise of the internet to democratize access to knowledge and make the world more understanding and enlightened, to this litany of daily horrors?
 Due to a combination of naivete, ideology, willful ignorance, and a mentality of growth at all costs, the titans of tech have simply failed to install proper safeguards on their services.”